zng-ui/zng/README.md

 # zng

-Zng is the pure Rust UI framework with batteries included it provides all that you need to create beautiful, fast and responsive multi-platform apps.
-Ready made highly customizable widgets, automatic focus and accessibility management, responsive layout, data binding, easy localization and async tasks.
+Zng is a cross-platform GUI framework, it provides ready made highly customizable widgets, responsive layout, live data binding, easy localization, automatic focus navigation and accessibility, async and multi-threaded tasks, robust multi-process architecture and more.

+Zng is pronounced "zing", or as an initialism: ZNG (z+nesting+graphics).

 ## Usage